-Marginalized communities are suffering even more during this crisis.
+Marginalized and underrepresented communities are suffering even more during this crisis.
 They are more impacted in terms of who is getting and dying from COVID-19; the inequities in our healthcare system are real, as are the financial repercussions, food insecurities, and lack of social support.
-As a leader at UC Berkeley, you need to be particularly aware that you may have staff members dealing with these situations, and they may be reluctant to share their concerns with you.
-People managers should strive to treat people with equity, not equality.
-In other words:
+As a leader at UC Berkeley, you need to be particularly aware that you may have staff members dealing with these situations, and they may be reluctant to share their concerns.